Pro Bowl: Player selection

 Players are voted into the Pro Bowl by the coaches, the players themselves, and the fans.
 Each group's ballots count for ⅓, or 33.3%, of the votes.
 Fans vote on their preferred players at NFL.com.
 Replacements are selected should any selected player be unable to play for injuries, self-withdrawal, or Super Bowl contention.
 Prior to 1995, only the coaches and the players made Pro Bowl selections.

 In order to be considered a Pro Bowler for a given year, a player must either have been one of the initial players selected to the team, or a player who accepts an invitation to the Pro Bowl as an alternate; invited alternates who decline to attend are not considered Pro Bowlers.
 Since 2010, players of the two teams that advance to the Super Bowl will not play in the Pro Bowl, and they are replaced by alternate players.
 Players who would have been invited as an alternate but could not play because they were slated to play in that season's Super Bowl are also considered Pro Bowlers (for example, Tom Brady in 2016).

-From 2014 to 2016, players did not play according to conference; instead, they were placed in a draft pool and chosen by team captains.
+From 2014 to 2016, the Pro Bowl used a fantasy draft format, in which the two teams were drafted by a pair of team captains.